Quantum error detection in qubit-resonator star architecture: Conclusion

 \section{Conclusion}

-We have encoded two logical qubits in using the \fourtwotwo{} code in a state of six superconducting qubits arranged in a star topology with a central computational resonator.
+We have introduced the general concept of 2D star lattices as a scaling path for single-star topologies in quantum computing.
+Focusing on the specific example of the \DHex{} architecture for superconducting QPUs, we have demonstrated that the increased local connectivity between the qubits facilitates the execution of complex error-correcting codes.
+Specifically, we have presented quantum error detection experiments using the \fourtwotwo{} code on a minimal device featuring one central resonator connected to six transmon qubits by tunable couplers.

 By encoding a logical Bell state, we have demonstrated entanglement between the two logical qubits.
 From the state tomography we have revealed logical fidelity from \SIrange{96.6}{99.9}{\percent} for all characterized logical states, which is in line with prior results using the same code on a neutral atom~\cite{Tucker2024} and superconducting qubits~\cite{Takita2017} platform.
 We have demonstrated preservation of the logical state up to 20 cycles with logical life time $>\SI{100}{\micro\second}$, which is above the life-time of the best physical components of the QPU.
-The observed logical error rate, characterized by a logical error per cycle ranging from \SIrange{0.25 \pm 0.02}{0.91 \pm 0.03}{\percent} is below error probability of the best used physical \cz{} gate.
-The number of logical qubits and their performance exceeds the one demonstrated using surface code in Ref.~\cite{Wallraff2020}.
+The observed logical error rate, characterized by a logical error per cycle ranging from \SIrange{0.25 \pm 0.02}{0.91 \pm 0.03}{\percent} for all cardinal states and \SI{1.01 \pm 0.04 }{\percent} for logical Bell state which is below error probability of the best used physical \cz{} gate.
+The performance can be improved using flag qubits to detect errors in the resonator, see App.~\ref{Supp_section:Flag} and App.~\ref{Supp_section:Comparison}.
+Our results exceed those from previous error detection experimental demonstrations using transmon qubits in Ref.~\cite{Takita2017} and Ref.~\cite{Wallraff2020}, but do not reach the state of the art for logical error rate obtained with higher distance surface code~\cite{Google2024} and color code~\cite{Google2024ColorCode}.